JuliaMolSim/Molly.jl/docs/src/documentation.md

 For example, the [`Langevin`](@ref) simulator controls temperature so does not require a thermostat.
 The [`MonteCarloBarostat`](@ref) for controlling pressure assumes a constant temperature but does not actively control the temperature.
 It should be used alongside a temperature coupling method such as the [`Langevin`](@ref) simulator or the [`AndersenThermostat`](@ref) coupling.
+In general, something should be implemented as a coupling method if it can be applied "on top of" a standard simulator, but should be its own simulator if it requires a change to the integration scheme or what is integrated (e.g. [`NoseHoover`](@ref)).

 To define your own coupling method, first define the `struct`:
 ```julia